On the parameterized complexity of Compact Set Packing: Introduction

 \subsection{Our contributions and comparison to existing works}

 In this section, we compare our contribution with existing works to highlight its significance.
 To our best knowledge, the compact version of combinatorial problems has not previously been formalized and investigated.
-However, several existing reductions already imply the hardness of compact version.
-Here, we review and compare the related results.
+However, several existing reductions already imply the hardness of compact version of some of the combinatorial problems.
+Here we review and compare the related results.